ivan-kleshnin/query_format/README.md

 or other implementation details like CamelCase vs snake_case.
 The content is applicable regardless of your term/case/... preferences.
 Such topics are partially touched below and might be elaborated later.

-**Main benefits of having a fixed schema:**
+**Main benefits of having a flexible fixed schema:**
-  - stop reinventing naming conventions per endpoint
+  - no need to (re)invent names and formats for each endpoint
   - potential for code generation / code autoresolving (based exclusively on endpoint schemas)

 ## Quick Example